Do you have a high-value home? Here’s how a reverse mortgage can help you live the retirement of your dreams.

 - Platinum includes all the borrower benefits and safeguards of a standard reverse mortgage program.
 For example:

-- A reverse mortgage is a non-recourse loan—which means that you and your heirs aren’t personally liable if the loan amount exceeds the home value when it comes due.
+- A reverse mortgage is a non-recourse loan—which means that you and your heirs aren’t personally liable if the loan amount exceeds the home value when the home is sold and the loan is repaid.
 A HELOC offers no such protection.

 - Plus, Platinum comes with independent counseling to make sure you fully understand your options and responsibilities, and help you decide whether it’s right for you.
 No independent counseling is provided with a HELOC.